Thomas D'Arcy McGee: Early life

 Widely known as D'Arcy McGee, he was born on 13 April 1825 in Carlingford, Ireland, and raised as a Roman Catholic.
 From his mother, the daughter of a Dublin bookseller he learned the history of Ireland, which later influenced his writing and political activity.
-When he was eight years old, his family moved to Wexford, where his father, James McGee, was employed by the coast guard.
+When he was eight years old, his family moved to Wexford, where his father, James McGee, was employed by the Irish coast guard (then under His Majesty's Coastguard and likely at the Wexford Town Station near Customs House Quay.

-In Wexford he attended a local hedge school, where the teacher, Michael Donnelly, fed his hunger for knowledge and where he learned of the long history of British rule and Irish opposition, including the more recent uprising of 1798.
+In Wexford he attended a local hedge school, where the teacher, Michael Donnelly, fed his hunger for knowledge and where he learned of the long history of opposition to British rule in Ireland, including the Irish Rebellion of 1798.
 In 1842 at age 17, McGee left Ireland with his sister due to a poor relationship with their stepmother, Margaret Dea, who had married his father in 1840 after the death of his mother 22 August 1833.
 In 1842 he sailed from Wexford harbour aboard the brig Leo, bound for the United States.
 On the Leo he wrote many of his early poems, mostly about Ireland.